oneminch/Notes/React.md

 - Following A11y best practices such as using the right element for the right job and using semantic elements helps make the web accessible for everyone.
 - There are popular component libraries that provide tools to help build accessible React apps: React Aria, Radix UI, Next UI, etc. These libraries use best practices under the hood to ensure accessibility.
     - Adobe's React Aria provides a set of well-tested, unstyled React components and hooks to build accessible UI components.
 It provides components for common UI patterns such as switches and calendars.

+## Debugging

+- A _breakpoint_ is a point in code where the debugger will automatically pause the execution.
+    - The `debugger;` command also pauses code execution when the developer tools are open.
+- Once configured, the VS Code debugger has close integrations with breakpoints and `debugger` statements.
+    - [[Next.js]] provides [configuration settings](https://nextjs.org/docs/pages/building-your-application/configuring/debugging#debugging-with-vs-code) for the VS Code debugger for debugging Next.js apps.
+- React also provides an official feature-packed Developer Tools extension for browsers.

 ## Testing